 We estimate that our 2004 unit sales increased by 11%, while overall selling prices increased by 18%.
-Overall selling prices primarily increased as a result of the Lumber Market and higher preservative prices (ACQ).
-Our pricing practices are designed to pass these costs along to our customers.
-See "Impact of the Lumber Market on Our Operating Results."
+Overall selling prices primarily increased as a result of the Lumber Market and higher preservative prices (ACQ) because our pricing practices are designed to pass these costs along to our customers.
 We estimate that our unit sales increased by 6% as a result of business combinations and new plants, while our unit sales out of existing facilities increased by 7% in 2004.
 Plant closures and the sale of our interest in Nascor Incorporated caused our unit sales to decrease by 2% in 2004.